Division of Juvenile Justice

 The training was funded partially through Cal OES.
 The three-hour training covers a variety of topics specifically tailored to address the needs of youth.

-The training instills a supportive “culture of care” and ensures that staff are given the tools necessary to assist LGBTI youth prepare youth for a healthy transition back to the community.
+The training instills a culture of care, ensuring staff have the tools to assist LGBTI youth prepare for a healthy transition back to the community.

 “We’re excited and pleased that CPOST has approved this course curricula,” said Dr. Jonathan Yip, Associate Director of Mental Health.
 “This course will go a long way towards helping staff adapt to the needs of our most vulnerable youth.”